ajcpereira/observit/functions/README.md

   #### fs_io<br>

     Reports the "svctm", "r_await", "w_await", "r/s" and "w/s" for each filesystem/dm/rawdevice
-    sudo is required: In /etc/sudoers you must have "fjcollector CSTOR = NOPASSWD: /opt/fsc/CentricStor/bin/rdNsdInfos -a" If file cafs_iostat exists under the dir tests it will be used instead of real data.
+    sudo is required: In /etc/sudoers you must have "observit CSTOR = NOPASSWD: /opt/fsc/CentricStor/bin/rdNsdInfos -a" If file cafs_iostat exists under the dir tests it will be used instead of real data.

   #### drives<br>

-    Reports the drive occupation for each physical library sudo is required: In /etc/sudoers you must have "fjcollector CSTOR = NOPASSWD: /opt/fsc/bin/plmcmd query *"
+    Reports the drive occupation for each physical library sudo is required: In /etc/sudoers you must have "observit CSTOR = NOPASSWD: /opt/fsc/bin/plmcmd query *"

   #### pvgprofile<br>
-    Reports for each PVG the following "Total Medias" "Fault Medias" "Inacessible Medias" "Scratch Medias" "Medias with -10%, -20%, -30%, -40%, -50%, -60%, -70%, -80%, -90% and >90% valid LV's" "Total Cap (GiB)" "Total Used (GiB)" sudo is required: In /etc/sudoers you must have "fjcollector CSTOR = NOPASSWD: /opt/fsc/bin/plmcmd query *"
+    Reports for each PVG the following "Total Medias" "Fault Medias" "Inacessible Medias" "Scratch Medias" "Medias with -10%, -20%, -30%, -40%, -50%, -60%, -70%, -80%, -90% and >90% valid LV's" "Total Cap (GiB)" "Total Used (GiB)" sudo is required: In /etc/sudoers you must have "observit CSTOR = NOPASSWD: /opt/fsc/bin/plmcmd query *"

   #### medias<br>
-    Reports all medias: "Total Medias" "Total Cap GiB" "Total Val GiB" "Val %" "Total Clean Medias" "Total Ina" "Total Fault" sudo is required: In /etc/sudoers you must have "fjcollector CSTOR = NOPASSWD: /opt/fsc/bin/plmcmd query *"
+    Reports all medias: "Total Medias" "Total Cap GiB" "Total Val GiB" "Val %" "Total Clean Medias" "Total Ina" "Total Fault" sudo is required: In /etc/sudoers you must have "observit CSTOR = NOPASSWD: /opt/fsc/bin/plmcmd query *"

   #### fs<br>